JiayuanWen/nobara-kde-splashscreen/README.md

 <br/>

 ## Credits:
-Forked from Breeze splashscreen by KDE Visual Design Group.
+Built on top of Breeze splashscreen by KDE Visual Design Group.